Repulsion (film): Analysis

-The film is unusual for being a scary film that features a female killer.
-It explores the repulsion Carol feels about human sexuality in general and her suitors' pursuit of her in particular.
+The film is unusual for featuring a female killer.
+It explores the repulsion Carol feels about sexuality in general and her suitors' pursuit of her in particular.

 It has been suggested that the film hints that her father may have sexually abused her as a child, which is the basis of her neuroses and breakdown.
 Other critics have observed Carol's repeated usage of items related to her sister's boyfriend Michael, and his presence greatly provoking Carol at the beginning of the film.

 The film also approaches the theme of boundary breaking, with Tamar McDonald stating that she saw Carol as refusing to conform to the expected "path of femininity".
 It increasingly adopts the perspective of its protagonist.
 The dream sequences are particularly intense.

-Repulsion was considered the first instalment in Polanski's "Apartment Trilogy", followed by Rosemary's Baby (1968) and The Tenant (1976), both of which are horror films that also take place primarily inside apartment buildings.
+Repulsion was considered the first installment in Polanski's "Apartment Trilogy", followed by Rosemary's Baby (1968) and The Tenant (1976), both of which are horror films that also take place primarily inside apartment buildings.